Vidushi19/Vidushi19.github.io/readme.md

  || Shell scripts to start/stop the application on server
  || YML - to run the shell scripts step by step and define runtime for each step

+ Used CircleCI in integration with GitHub for CI/CD.

  This represents IaaS and SaaS aspects of Amazon Web Services.